ciflikli/adavis/README.md

 ![](/img/pelosi.png)

 ### Design
-* Users can change viridis colour palettes (viridis, plasma, inferno, and magma) and direction (whether higher values are light or dark):
+* Users can change viridis colour palettes (viridis, plasma, inferno, and magma) and direction (whether higher values are light or dark) throughout the app:

 ![](/img/plasma.png)